Martin Cash: In Norfolk Island

 There he eventually became a trustee, and later a constable.
 He married in 1854, and was granted his ticket of leave later that year.
 Between 1854 and 1856, he was an overseer in the Royal Hobart Botanical Gardens.
 They had one child, a son, Martin born in 1855.
-Subsequently, he travelled to Christchurch, New Zealand, where he kept several brothels, in 1860 and became a free man in 1863.
+Subsequently, he travelled to Christchurch, New Zealand, where he kept several brothels, in 1860 and became a free man in 1863.[source?]

 Return to Tasmania

 Cash died in his bed in his farm cottage, now on Montrose Road, Glenorchy in 1877.
 He is one of the few bushrangers to die of old age.
 During the late 1860s he had dictated his autobiography to an amanuensis, James Lester Burke.
 This account, although often embellished, provides an insight into convict life.
 Buck and Joan Emberg later transcribed this account from the original manuscript and released it as The Uncensored Story of Martin Cash.